davidsneighbour/kollitsch.dev/content/blog/2022/autostart-development-server-in-vscode/index.md

 ---
 type: blog
-title: Autostart Development Server in Vscode
+title: Autostart a development server in VSCode
 description: "An easy way to automatically start a development server each time you open a VSCode workspace or folder. "
 date: 2022-04-12T23:26:46+07:00
 publishDate: 2022-04-12T23:26:46+07:00